 We only use steel for the legs of chairs and coffee tables.

 Wire is a flexible strand or rod of metal, usually cylindrical.
-The wires are used to carry mechanical loads or electrical and telecommunications signals but our craftsmen use it to make jewelry, baskets and other lamp decorations or kitchen utensils.
+This type of metal is used to carry mechanical loads or electrical and telecommunications signals but our craftsmen use it to make jewelry, baskets and other lamp decorations or kitchen utensils.
 We use Copper, Silver or Brass wire.